testmailtt/webhook.site/docs/schedules.md

 Included in your Webhook.site Premium subscription is **Webhook.site Schedules**, which enables you to periodically send requests to specified URLs (also including your Webhook.site URLs, so your Custom Actions can be executed periodially) with a custom method, headers, and interval.

+Schedules can be used for a variety of purposes, including cache warming, uptime monitoring, automatic data transfer, etc.

 After creating the Schedule, you can view the logs for the last 100 scheduled requests.

 ![Schedules editor](/images/schedules-editor.png)

+## Schedule Intervals

 Schedules can be executed at the following intervals: